Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 Gold
 - Wondrous

-**Shared Vision**: When you cast a spell that obscures vision in any way, you can choose to spend one additional mana to let a creature of your choice see through it.
+**Shared Vision**: When you cast a spell that obscures vision in any way, you can choose to spend one additional first level spell slot to allow two creatures of your choice to see through the obscuring spell.

 **Sweeping Drone**: As an action you can send out the and arcane drone to sweep a 30 foot diameter sphere within 300 feet of you for 18 seconds.
 You and your allies then know how many creatures are within the diameter and doesn't get disadvantage on attack rolls due to the area being obscured.